syorn96/Lucky-Duck/README.md

 There will be 8 (Cute memes) Earth Duck cards: 6 Earth Ducks + 1 Earth Duck King + 1 Earth Duck Queen.

-*** All the cards were made using the PicsArt App.
-I do not own these pictures.
-Source links can be found in my array.js file. ***
-*** I do not own any audio or media files.
-Source links can be found in my index.html file. ***

 ### Tech Stack
 * DOM Manipulation.
 * Arrays to retreive Duck Tarot Card, description, and number value.